WEN 56200i - 1600/2000W Inverter Generator

 The following charts are provided to give you an idea of how some of the key specs of the WEN 56200i compare to inverter generators of similar power (between 1500 and 2500 W).

 - Autonomy holds its importance, however, it is largely dependent on the generator’s fuel capacity and so, it is nonsensible to discuss it without mentioning fuel efficiency as well.
-When operating at 25% load, the inverter generator's fuel consumption is estimated at 0.11 GPH, placing it within the average range of gasoline usage among similarly powerful devices.
+Standing at an estimated 0.11 GPH (gallon per hour) at a 25% load, this inverter generator is somewhat average in this area compared to other devices, within the aforementioned wattage range.
 If you are concerned with gasoline efficiency, having a fuel consumption of just 0.08 GPH, the Westinghouse iGen2800c is a device you could look out for.

 Here's a list of the most popular specific comparisons: